 What if I am unable to attend the conference?
 If circumstances arise that prevent you from attending the conference, we would like to give another student the opportunity to attend.
 Please contact us at email@example.com or (888) 269-4075.

 Why limit MYLead participation to sophomores?
-The MYLead experience is offered to high-school sophomores because of the critical juncture in defining their view of the world and the role they will play in it, and are very open to new ideas and information.
-Participants also have the benefit of two remaining years of high school to apply and further develop the leadership skills and knowledge gained through their MYLead experience.
+The MYLead experience is offered to high-school sophomores because of the critical juncture you are at in defining your view of the world and the role you will play in it.
+At this point, young leaders are usually very open to new ideas and information.
+Participants also have the benefit of two remaining years of high school to apply and further develop the leadership skills and knowledge gained through the MYLead experience.